Last updated on May 9, 2022 at 06:23 pm

-Internal Communication Trends
+Internal Comms Trends

 Many of the trends in the internal communications industry revolve around digitization and modernization of channels.
 These include leveraging mobile solutions for communicating, relying more on analytics platforms and channels that provide better measurement capabilities, and making it easier to localize the distribution of information.

 But there are other trends as well related to what organizations value and how to put employees first.
 Many organizations have begun focusing on employee listening, which is much like social listening or consumer listening except focused on the employee voice.
-Internal communicators are often involved in employee engagement and employee experience improvements organization wide.
+Internal communicators are often involved in employee engagement and employee experience improvements organization-wide.
 These trends are rooted in the changes in employee trust (as measured by Edelman) which has indicated that employees care more about company purpose and values than ever before.

 How Does theEMPLOYEEapp Help Internal Communication?